joergkrause/angular-testing-nocli/README.md

 ### Why using SystemJS?

-One may ask why the effort usign SystemJS.
+One may ask why the effort using SystemJS.
 Is loading each file separately worth the work?

 1. Because I can
-2. You have more power in Gulp, even things far beyond standard setups are possibile
+2. You have more power in Gulp, even things far beyond standard setups are possible.
-3. The workflow is highly configurable
+3. The workflow is highly configurable.
 4. It's stable.
-WebPack 3 has still a bunch of serious bugs
+WebPack has still a bunch of serious bugs and flaws, despite the version.
 5. It's robust.
-WebPack cannot pack all crazy constructs TypeScript allows
+WebPack cannot pack all crazy constructs TypeScript allows.

 ### Why using WebPack?

 1. It's easier to setup
 2. It's slightly better on optimization
 3. It works well as foundation for Karma (see below)
-4. It's fast, at least a little bit faster than SystemJsBuilder
+4. It's fast, at least a faster than SystemJsBuilder compared to WebPack 4

 ## Testing